amintum/BestGSI-Core/README.md

 Need help, want to report a bug, or just want to stay updated on the latest builds and patches?
 Join our official community!

-## 🚀 Join Us on Telegram

-Get direct support, share your feedback, and connect with other users flashing BestGSI Avintum:

 **[Join the Telegram Support Group](https://t.me/amintumgsibuilds)**